How to save during price spikes

 If you have solar / home battery

 The best way for savvy solar customers to take advantage of this is to reduce their electricity usage as much as possible (i.e. by following the ideas above), maximising the amount of power they are exporting to the grid.
-You could go out and enjoy that dinner and movie ticket on the wholesale electricity market!
+You could go out and enjoy that dinner and movie ticket from the wholesale electricity market!

 Historical occurrences of price spikes by state